samply/blaze/docs/performance/fhir-search.md

 ### Counting

-All measurements are done after Blaze is in a steady state with all resource handles to hit in it's resource handle cache in order to cancel out additional seeks necessary to determine the current version of each resource.
-A resource handle doesn't contain the actual resource content which is not necessary for counting.
+All measurements are done after Blaze is in a steady state with its RocksDB block cache filled so that no cache misses occur.

 Counting is done using the following `curl` command: